 CONTACT: Kris Tazelaar, Communications Manager, Second Harvest Foodbank, 608-216-7206, [email protected]

-MADISON, Wis., June 25, 2013 – Second Harvest Foodbank of Southern Wisconsin announced today it has received a $4,100 grant from the Stateline Community Foundation’s Community Needs Grant Program to fund one month of the Mobile Pantry Program distributions in Beloit.
+MADISON, Wis., March 19, 2015 – Second Harvest Foodbank of Southern Wisconsin announced today it has received a $3,000 grant from the Stateline Community Foundation’s Community Needs Grant Program to fund Mobile Pantry Program distributions in Beloit.

 “Second Harvest Foodbank is grateful for the Stateline Community Foundation’s support of the Mobile Pantry Program in Beloit,” says Dan Stein, President/CEO for Second Harvest Foodbank of Southern Wisconsin.
-“Mobile Pantries are a vital source of a variety of types of food including fruit, vegetables, meat and dairy to individuals and families in Beloit who struggle to afford the basics of a healthy diet.”
+“Mobile Pantries are critical to our efforts at providing a supplemental source of nutritious food for many in our community who struggle with hunger.”

 Second Harvest Foodbank operates two Mobile Pantries in Beloit, in partnership with the Masonic Center.
-Each month, these mobile pantries serve an average of 959 families 54,000 pounds of food, double the number of families served last year.
+Last fiscal year (July 2013 – June 2014), these mobile pantries served 39,835 individuals more than 646,000 pounds of food.

 About Second Harvest Foodbank of Southern Wisconsin